hardikchopra242/Virtuo/README.md

 # virtual_instruments
-This is a virtual instrument app where you can play virtual piano using keyboard or mouse.
+This is a virtual instrument app where you can play virtual piano plus the virtual drums using keyboard or mouse.
-Other updates will also include drums setup along with the piano, so wait for it !!!